Welcome to Bossy Cosmetics

 Aisha has always described herself as a "lipstick junkie" and never imagined that she'd start a global beauty brand when she started her career in finance over 20 years ago.
 She worked for several years as an investment banker and finance executive in the US, UK, Central and South America, and Sub-Saharan Africa.
 She's also founded a children's play and activity center called Paloo's Place and a media project which showcased successful African women called African HERstory.

 She's always believed that women could and should strive for career heights on their own terms and wearing beautiful lipsticks was one of her signature ways of showing up as she navigated the tricky terrain of advancing in a male-dominated profession.
-She often characterizes her lipstick looks as her superpower ingredient that boosted her confidence though out her career journey of battling imposter syndrome.
+She often characterizes her lipstick looks as her superpower ingredient that boosted her confidence throughout her career journey of battling imposter syndrome.

 Please take a moment below to watch this video and learn more about why she started Bossy Cosmetics and what we hope to inspire.

 In founding Bossy Cosmetics, we were pretty intentional about building a business that put its stakeholders first.
 For us, stakeholders range from our employees to customers to women and girls in our communities to our shareholders and to the environment in which we operate by ensuring that we adhere to the best industry practices and aspiring to exceed them.

 We think it's perfect in its brevity and this is how we operate our business on a daily basis.

 Being a mission-driven company is an integral part of our DNA and we've always described our core philosophy around the following guiding principles: